Rubber-Duck-999/Trading-Server/README.md

 docker compose build
 ```

-If you want full build outputs from docker
+If you want full build outputs from docker from scratch (this is using a base ubuntu image so will be a large build on first build with cache)
 ```bash
 docker compose build --progress=plain --no-cache
 ```

-Using CMake and Docker for build simplicity

 ## Run Application